BestTimesToVisit.com Logo

 Taxis

-Taxis are readily available throughout Osaka, offering a comfortable and direct way to get to your destination, especially late at night or when carrying heavy luggage.
-They are clean and drivers are generally professional, though English may be limited.
+Taxis are readily available throughout Osaka, offering a convenient, albeit more expensive, way to travel, especially for groups or when carrying luggage.
+They are clean, professional, and drivers are generally honest.

 Bicycle Rental